bsagir61/LocaLint/README.md

 ---

-## Supported workflows
+## What LocaLint is

-LocaLint currently supports:
+LocaLint is:

-- CSV localization tables
+- a local QA tool for localization files
+- useful before sending files to translators or shipping a build
-- JSON localization dictionaries
+- built for CSV/JSON localization workflows
-- Streamlit web UI
+- usable through a Streamlit web UI
-- command-line usage
-- text, Markdown, JSON, and CSV reports
+- usable from the command line
+- designed to keep files on your machine

+LocaLint is not:

+- a translation generator
+- an AI writing tool
+- a cloud service
+- a native Godot, Unity, or Unreal plugin
+- a replacement for human localization review

-It was built with game localization workflows in mind, but the checks are generic enough for other CSV/JSON localization files too.
+It was built with game localization workflows in mind, but the checks are generic enough for other CSV/JSON localization tables too.

-LocaLint is not a native Godot, Unity, or Unreal plugin yet.

 ---

 ## Quick start

-Choose a normal writable folder first, such as Desktop or Documents.
+Pick a normal writable folder first, such as Desktop or Documents.

 ### Windows PowerShell